vikiru/restasaurus/restasaurus-docs/docs/setup.md

 NODE_ENV='development'
 ```

-### Data Retrieval and Database Setup
+### Retrieving data from Wikipedia via its API

-1. Run the `retrieveData` script to retrieve all dinosaur information.
+Run the `retrieveData` script to retrieve all dinosaur information.

 ```bash
 npm run retrieveData